Infini-AI-Lab/jackpot/README.md

 alignment brings us a step closer to practical and effective decoupling of rollout generation from policy optimization for RL for LLMs.

+## **Bibliography**

+If you think our work is helpful, please consider citing us using the following BibTeX.

 ```bibtex
 @misc{jackpot2025github,
   title        = {Jackpot: Optimal Budgeted Rejection Sampling for Extreme Actor-Policy Mismatch RL},